 7. Theaters may fold at a high rate

 Theaters have been in trouble for quite a while.
 Independent theaters have been very hard hit, but even giants like AMC may end up closing many of their locations instead of re-opening them.
 The possible Amazon Acquisition of AMC is really quite interesting for the entire landscape.
-Drive throughs also seem to be seeing a bit of a resurgence.
+Drive-throughs also seem to be seeing a bit of a resurgence.

 8. Rise of legal simulstreaming

 People are feeling lonely and isolated.
 Film is an inherently social medium.
-Given we can’t go to the theater as we did before, we might end up seeing the rise of simulcast for consumers to watch content with their friends.
+Given we can’t go to the theater as we did before, we might end up seeing the rise of simulcasts for consumers to watch content with their friends.
 This is something that happened with the Netflix computer App, and Alamo Drafthouse starting virtual streamings limited to certain territories is quite an interesting development.

 9. Death of DVD greatly Hastened